lcmongwe/portfolio-landing-page/README.md

 Lucy Masika Mongwe

 ## Project Description
-> This is a landing page with aa brief description about me.my name, career,hobbies and education backgrounds are clearly outlined.
+> This is a landing page with a brief description about me, my name, career,hobbies and education backgrounds are clearly outlined.
+It also contains links to my projects done previously.

 ## project setup instructions
 This project was built using HTML and CSS